tkunerlab/JavaUmsetzungSTORMSimulation/README.md

 * this creats a GUI programm (`suresim_gui.jar-with-dependencies.jar`) and a CLI program (`suresim_cli.jar-with-dependencies.jar`)
 * depending on your OS, there might be additional steps necessary to get this to work.
+* Both programs can be run using `java -jar XXX arg1, arg2, arg3`.

 ## Linux